 Background

-Malaysian Accounting Standards Board (MASB) was established in 1997 (Act) as the standard-setting body of Financial Reporting Foundation (FRF) whose functions shall be the determination and issuance of accounting standards for the preparation of financial statements, which are required to be prepared or lodged under any law administered by the Securities Commission Malaysia, Bank Negara Malaysia or the Registrar of Companies.
-The MASB, together with the FRF make up the frameworks for financial reporting in Malaysia.
+Malaysian Accounting Standards Board (MASB) is the standard-setting body of the Financial Reporting Foundation (FRF) which was established as an independent body under the Financial Reporting Act 1997 (Act).
+Under the Act, the MASB’s functions shall be the determination and issuance of accounting standards for the preparation of financial statements, which are required to be prepared or lodged under any law administered by the Securities Commission Malaysia, Bank Negara Malaysia or the Registrar of Companies.

 Accounting Standards